heisreagan/about_students/felix.md

 ## About Felix

-I am a Data Scientist Transitioning.
+I am a Data Scientist.
 I love Formula 1 and Rally Racing